laravel/docs/queries.md

 The `when` method only executes the given Closure when the first parameter is `true`.
 If the first parameter is `false`, the Closure will not be executed.

-Additionally, you may pass another Closure to the third parameter that will execute if the first parameter evaluates as `false`.
-A great use case for this is to add a default for sorting results.
+You may pass another Closure as the third parameter to the `when` method.
+This Closure will execute if the first parameter evaluates as `false`.
+To illustrate how this feature may be used, we will use it to configure the default sorting of a query:

     $sortBy = null;